-In addition to the standardised certification tests, Wageningen Marine Research can also assist in R&D research of prototypes and testing of systems under special circumstances in which the characteristics of the test water can be adjusted as desired.
+In addition to the standardised type approval tests, Wageningen Marine Research also provides R&D testing of prototypes and stress-testing of systems under rare circumstances, by which we finetune the challenge conditions per your requirements.

-Preparation of dossiers (Basic Approval en Final Approval)
+Preparation of dossiers (G9 Basic Approval en Final Approval)

 Pilot system tests

 Wageningen Marine Research can perform smaller-scale R&D tests of your pilot system to determine how effective the system is under different circumstances and when appropriate, how improvements could be implemented.
 The Basic Approval tests can also be performed during these pilot tests.

 Whole Effluent Toxicity (WET) testing